Links on Android Authority may earn us a commission. Learn more.

 Acer Aspire TC-895

 This next desktop computer is among the most flexible on the list.
 If you really want to, you can configure Acer’s Aspire TC-895 for less than $500.
-However, we prefer the more powerful version, complete with an eight-core 10th-generation Intel Core i7 processor.
+However, we prefer the more powerful version, complete with a six-core 10th-generation Intel Core i5 processor.
 It’s sleek, stylish, and packs plenty of power.
-You can also grab 16GB of DDR4 RAM, a 512GB SSD, and a 1TB HDD packed into the same configuration.
+You can also grab 12GB of DDR4 RAM, a 512GB SSD, and plenty of ports in the same configuration.

 Acer’s updated hardware should also keep you connected at high speeds with Bluetooth 5.1 and Wi-Fi 6 options onboard.

 We’ll end our roundup of the best desktop computers the same way it started — with an all-in-one.
-This large option from HP is a creator’s dream with its crisp 31.5-inch 4K display and up to 10th-generation Intel hardware inside.
-HP tapped Nvidia to provide the GPU as well as B&O for the sound.
-The Envy All-in-One isn’t just powerful, it’s stylish too.
-The bezels are almost nonexistent on three sides, and the bottom bezel packs a row of speakers.
-Not to mention the fact that the webcam pops up from the top bezel for a completely minimalist look.
+This large option from HP is a creator’s dream with its crisp 34-inch 5K ultrawide display and up to 11th-generation Intel hardware inside.
+HP tapped Nvidia to provide the GPU, with options going up to the RTX 3080. as well as B&O for the sound.
+The Envy All-in-One isn’t just powerful, and it’s stylish too.
+The bezels are almost nonexistent on three sides, and the bottom bezel is way thinner than the older 32-inch model.
+Not to mention the fact that you get a magnetic webcam that latches onto the top.